craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 ### Firepowder Operated
 #### Boltshot Firepowder Handblaster
+Boltshot Firepowder Handblasters are revolving, single action, firepowder firearm platforms.
+The Handblaster platforms are a recent addition to the Firepowder family of firearms, being developed as a direct response to [[Yosimmite Industries]]' 'Basalt'.

+Boltshot Firepowder Handblasters deal 1x ammunition damage.\
+Boltshot Firepowder Handblas

 #### Boltshot Firepowder Longblaster
-Boltshot Firepowder Blasters are single-shot, manual loading, bolt-action, firepowder rifles.
+Boltshot Firepowder Blasters are arm-length, bolt-action, firepowder firearm platforms.
 Originally made of stone and bronze, decent manufactures have matured into a full-metal construction.

-Boltshot Firepowder Blasters deal 1d10 piercing damage.
+Boltshot Firepowder Blasters deal 1x ammunition damage.
 Boltshot Firepowder Blasters are *mechanical*, *two-handed*, *ammunition (1)*, and *ranged (120/600)*.
 Once per rest, you may use this weapon's special ability;

 | Name / Classification | Range | Damage | Original Producer                 | Note |